NetLogo/NW-Extension/README.md

 ![turtle][turtle] `nw:weighted-distance-to` _target-turtle_ _weight-variable-name_

-Finds the shortest path to the target turtle and reports the total distance for this path, or false if no path exists in the current snapshot.
+Finds the shortest path to the target turtle and reports the total distance for this path, or false if no path exists in the current context.

 The `nw:distance-to` version of the primitive assumes that each link counts for a distance of one.
 The `nw:weighted-distance-to` version accepts a _weight-variable-name_ parameter, which must be **a string** naming the link variable to use as the weight of each link in distance calculations.
 The weights cannot be negative numbers.